uujnas/Basic-Rails-API/README.md

 1. Concept of Jbuilder
 2. Generate token for Authentication and use of devise gem

-**2.Generate token for Authentication and use of devise gem** *Note: Rails version 6.1.4*
+**2.Generate token for Authentication and use of devise gem**<br>
+*Note: Rails version 6.1.4*<br>
 Token based authentication is an alternative to session-based authentication.
 In session based authentication sessions are stored in server.
 While in token based authentication token is stored on the client side.

 Let's code

 a.
 Create new rails app<br>
       `rails new app_name --api`<br>
-   By appending --api at the end of the generator an API only application will be created (i.e no reb views, helper,assets).
+   By appending --api at the end of the generator an API only application will be created (i.e no .erb views, helper,assets).

 b.
 Setup and install devise<br>
        `gem 'devise'` then    `bundle`<br>